The Bluest Eye: Northville, Michigan

-In 2016, The Bluest Eye was challenged in the Northville, Michigan school district after a parent filed a complaint petitioning for the removal of the book from the AP Literature and Composition curriculum, stating the book's portrayal of sexual assault was not age-appropriate.
+In 2016, The Bluest Eye was challenged in the Northville, Michigan, school district after a parent filed a complaint petitioning for the removal of the book from the AP Literature and Composition curriculum, stating the book's portrayal of sexual assault was not age-appropriate.
 A committee, consisting of a school administrator and other educators, evaluated the book and recommended that the board vote to maintain the book in the AP curriculum and allow students the option to choose an alternative book.
-The committee announced their decision explaining that removing the book "would eliminate the opportunity for deep study by our student[s] on critical themes in our society."
+The committee announced their decision explaining that removing the book "would eliminate the opportunity for deep study by our student[s] on critical themes in our society".
 Despite some support for the ban, many parents and students objected to it, with one student stating, "The purpose of AP literature as a class is to expand our understanding and enlarge our world, not make us more comfortable inside boxes of ignorance."
 Parents and students opposed to the ban were also supported by national organizations including the National Council of Teachers of English, NCAC, and ALA.
 After voting, the board ultimately sided with the evaluation of the committee and retained the book in the AP curriculum.

 Buncombe County, North Carolina

 In September 2017, The Bluest Eye was challenged at North Buncombe High School in Buncombe County, North Carolina, by a parent, Tim Coley.
 Tim Coley, a self-described "Christian single dad", took notice of the book for its sexual content and formed a committee concerning the removal of the book in the English honors academics.
-Coley told WLOS-13 that "It's astounding really that somebody thinks it's OK for kids to be reading this in school."
+Coley told WLOS-13 "It's astounding really that somebody thinks it's OK for kids to be reading this in school."
 Eric Grant, the English coordinator, defended the book by making the committee aware that the school offered an alternative assignment for those who were not comfortable with the book.
 He also mentioned that the book was in the syllabus that was handed out at the beginning of the year.
 The committee was given time to read the book and determine if there was academic value offered from the book.

 Wentzville, Missouri

-In January 2022, the Wentzville, Missouri school board voted 4-3 to ban The Bluest Eye, going against the review committee's 8–1 vote to retain the book in the district's libraries.
-The ban included three other books, as well: George M. Johnson's All Boys Aren't Blue, Alison Bechdel's Fun Home, and Kiese Laymon’s Heavy.
+In January 2022, the Wentzville, Missouri, school board voted 4–3 to ban The Bluest Eye, going against the review committee's 8–1 vote to retain the book in the district's libraries.
+The ban included three other books, as well: George M. Johnson's All Boys Aren't Blue, Alison Bechdel's Fun Home, and Kiese Laymon's Heavy.